 Marion McBride is the Manager, Program Design for the BRI.
 In this role, she writes curricula for our core programs and also oversees staff professional development.
 Prior to working in this role, Marion served as a program manager with Teach for America - Mississippi and was the principal of Crenshaw Elementary School.
 Marion is a graduate of Mississippi State University and received her masters in Education Leadership at the University of Mississippi.

-Sandra Wilborn is the the assistant principal at Quitman County Elementary School, a BRI partner school.
-Sandra has years of classroom teaching experience in grades K-6.
+Sandra Wilborn is the coordinator for professional development at BRI.
+She recently retired as an Assistant Principal and has 25 years of classroom teaching experience in grades K-6.
 Before joining the QCES administration, she taught third and fourth grade literacy at the school.
 She holds a bachelor’s degree in elementary education from Delta State University, a master’s degree in curriculum and instruction from the University of Mississippi and a master’s degree in educational leadership from Columbia University.
 Sandra is also a National Board Certified Teacher.

 Claiborne Barksdale is the former CEO of the Barksdale Reading Institute.
 Under his leadership, BRI began the principal pilot program in 2010 and supported the creation of Mississippi Building Blocks.
 Prior to his work at BRI, Barksdale practiced law in Jackson, Miss., worked for US Senator Thad Cochran in Washington, D.C., served as associate general counsel for BellSouth Cellular Corporation in Atlanta, and clerked on the Fifth Circuit Court of Appeals in New Orleans, La.
 Claiborne also taught English for one year in a public high school in Jackson.
 He is the past president of the Board of the Mississippi Children’s Museum, chairman of The Parents’ Campaign, a public advocacy project in Mississippi, and serves on the advisory board of Mississippi Building Blocks, a pre-K initiative in Mississippi.